Frequently Asked Questions about

 For what grades are the worksheets recommended?

-Spell to Write and Read weaves beginning through 12th grade spelling into a full language arts program.
-The Wise List starts at the Kindergarten/1st grade level and spans up to beginning college level words.
+Spell to Write and Read weaves beginning through 12th grade spelling into a full Language Arts program.
+The spelling list found in The Wise Guide starts at the Kindergarten/1st grade level and spans up to beginning college level words.
 A student as young as five through the adult level could use these worksheets.

 What kinds of topics do the worksheets cover?